-Notable characteristics: Large yellow blossoms with light scarlet flares at the center.
+Notable characteristics: Large yellow blossoms with light red flares with a very distinct center.
+The pink tipped carpels at the center of the flower makes it very unique.
 Mature plants are long blooming, with flowers opening over the span of two weeks.
-Fast growing and very floriferous.
-Large, dark green leaves last well into autumn, making an excellent landscape subject.
+Fast growing with many blooms.
+Large, dark green leaves stay unblemished into autumn, making this plant an excellent landscape subject.
 Winner of the American Peony Society Award of Landscape Merit and the Gold Medal.
+Deer resistant.

 Cultivar group, hybridizer and year introduced: Intersectional peony, Don Hollingsworth, 1984.